SteveJustin1963/tec-APUS/README.md

 - so now I can enter numbers via the terminal and use this library to do a Floating Point calculation and display the result on the terminal.
 - Phillip also has code to use the APU, but it's a bit complicated so I will start with something simpler.
 - https://github.com/feilipu/LLL-Floating-Point
+- 10.3.22 I have just put the Lawrence Livermore Labs Floating Point Library on GitHub, with a little demo program to run in ASM80.use the 'import from GitHub' option and this link to load it. https://github.com/crsjones/APU

 ## iterate
 - try proper decoding cct, eg 74HC688 (eg in the APU-RC2014 board), a 8 bit comparator as IO address decoder